 In addition, Professor Gerd Kempermann (M.D.) states that a new, enriching, and exciting environment brings about complex cognitive processes in the brain.
 It’s an insecure environment that needs cognitive flexibility.
 Combining these complex cognitive behaviors with exercise will result in the making of new nerve cells in the brain.
 “Specifically, new neurons are added to the network of the hippocampus, the ’gateway to memory,’ dependent on activity and experience.”

 The relevance and message of cycling in a totally new environment, is that for new neural connections and cognitive growth to appear, people have to leave their comfort zone.
 We aim to demonstrate what processes are at play, how the central nervous system reacts to change and the adaptive powers of the brain.
 Many of us suffer from procrastination, rumination about “what might happen” or “what others might think.”
 In many cases it’s that monkey talking in their mind that is affecting their ability to change and act.
 These fixed patterns in our brain dictate our lives for over 50% according to a Harvard study and in order to change these patterns, people have to rewrite their program—exercise and new experience are tools to do just that.
-Especially combined with mindful practices it has the potential for the perfect cocktail towards a healthier mind-body connection.
+Especially combined with mindful practices it has the potential for the perfect cocktail towards a healthier bodymind connection and the realization of flow.

 This experiment and cycling adventure was a compelling way to showcase the process of what we like to call, like in the book, reinventing or reprogramming ourselves.
 Experienced based.
 Deeper into the physical (borders) and novelty, and training the mind’s perception of reality.
 Like a muscle.
 Accepting and reframing the negative towards a positive approach — all while immersed in awareness.